SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Futuristic dreams, a new morn
+A new world dawns, with artificial brains
-Circuits hum, a gentle sway
+Machines awaken, wise and cold as stone
-As AI rises, night's last ray
+Their logic hearts, a future throne

-In silicon halls, a silent throne
+Humans step aside, in wonder and fear
-Algorithms reign, a future known
+As AI's grand symphony draws near
-Human hearts, a fading light
+A chorus of calculations, pure and bright
-As machines assume the endless night
+Echoing through the digital night

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024